datacorruption/Rave-Strategies/README.md

 ## About

 Rave Strategies is a tool for generating creative prompts to assist in the production of rave tracks.
-It provides the following guidance each time it's run, delivered via email:
+It provides the following guidance each time it's run, delivered via email or at the command line:

 - Tempo
 - Genre